ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Segments  {#segments-details}

-Segments apply one or more selectors to an input value and concatenate the results into a single nodelist.
+For each node in an input nodelist, segments apply one or more selectors to the node and concatenate the results of each selector into per-input-node nodelists, which are then concatenated in the order of the input nodelist to form a single segment result nodelist.

 It turns out that the more segments there are in a query, the greater the depth in the input value of the nodes of the resultant nodelist: